 1. Choose a color palette

-First you’ll need to choose a color palette for your daybed.
+First, you’ll need to choose a color palette for your daybed.
 Either base the colors off of what you have going on in the room or start fresh with your daybed and go from there.
 Selecting three colors is a good rule of thumb: two neutrals and one accent color.
-After choosing this gray daybed, I decided to make my other two colors ivory and blue.
+After choosing this gray daybed (similar; similar in white), I decided to make my other two colors ivory and blue.

 2. Make the bed